 - Some institutions provide a separate sheet for each year or semester which details the classes taken and marks achieved by a student.
 The following are some criteria which the Office of Admissions requires when evaluating marksheets:

 - They should be issued on a yearly or semesterly basis

 - Marks secured, minimum passing marks, and maximum marks should be shown

 - They should be unconsolidated.
 Consolidated marks will not be accepted under any circumstance.

-- Marksheets should be attested by the university Registrar or Controller of Exams.
+- Marksheets should be attested by the university or college Registrar, Controller of Exams, Dean or Principal.
 See the sections on Official vs. Unofficial documents and Attestation for more details.

 - Always provide the back of the marksheets if any information regarding courses or grading policies is listed on it.